foluALX/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints n elements of an array of integers, followed by a new line copies a string from one pointer to another converests a string to an integer
+a function that prints n elements of an array of integers, followed by a new line copies a string from one pointer to another converests a string to an integer a program that generates random valid passwords for the program 101-crackme